 - Communicate early and often.
 Since consumers won’t hesitate to shop elsewhere if they can’t find the products they seek, fulfillment will be critical.
 Retailers should therefore encourage consumers to order early.
 For example, on October 6, 2021, the CEO of children’s apparel maker Hanna Andersson emailed customers, alerting them of potential inventory challenges and suggesting they place orders very early.
 Retailers can also enable customers to check whether items are in stock, and when unexpected supply-chain issues pop up, they can communicate alternative options as well as dates when items will come back in stock.

 - Move up the promotion schedule.
 Since consumers are already shopping for the holidays, it’s critical to make sure promotions happen early.
-Walmart, for example, announced in mid-October that it would offer savings events throughout November and allow paying Walmart+ members the opportunity to shop those same deals four hours earlier than everyone else.
+Walmart, for example, announced in mid-October that it would offer savings events throughout November and allow paying Walmart+ members the opportunity to shop those same deals four hours earlier than everyone else.5 Amazon started even earlier, offering limited-time discounts throughout October and November.6

 - Make it a social holiday.
 To capitalize on this year’s population of younger consumers eager to shop and spend, retailers can turn to social media early and influence their consideration and purchase.
 Old Navy and other clothing retailers are creating TikTok videos and hoping they’ll go viral to drive sales among younger consumers.
 Beyond that, given how omnichannel consumers shop, retailers should also invest more in social and digital channels.